Lysobacter: Lysobacter genetics

 L. enzymogenes strain C3 is a genetically tractable strain allowing for easy construction of gene knockouts, supporting its use as a model genetic system for unraveling the molecular basis of pathogenicity, as well as identifying mechanisms of microbial antagonism and biological control.
 Indeed, a number of derivative strains of L. enzymogenes strain C3 already have been constructed, including mutants affected in structural genes encoding enzyme activities, the regulatory clp gene and various combinations thereof.

+The genus Lysobacter belongs to the Xanthomonadaceae family within the gamma proteobacteria.
+These bacteria are Gram-negative strict aerobes.

+A number of Lysobacter species are now recognized as bacterial predators with an impressive arsenal of bioactive small molecules, which gives them potential both as biocontrol agents and producers of promising drug leads.

+Several metabolites produced by Lysobacter species, mostly L. enzymogenes, have attracted considerable interest for their activities against methicillin-resistant Staphylococcus aureus (MRSA) and vancomycin-resistant enterococci (VRE).

+Among plant beneficial rhizobacteria, members of the genus Lysobacter have been evaluated as biocontrol agents in greenhouse and field trials against plant diseases caused by bacteria, fungi and oomycetes.

+Lysobacter enzymogenes employs twitching motility and antimicrobial factors (HSAF and lyase) to establish a “mobile-attack” strategy against filamentous fungi and oomycetes.
+Twitching motility is also thought to facilitate the bacterial colonization on host fungal surfaces and production of biofilms (a multicellular community) by L. enzymogenes.

 Species

 The genus has 46 known species (July 2018):